Eugene32/Regex-Tutorial/README.md

 -   { i, n }  - the pattern must be a minimum character as i and a maximum of n characters.
         -   { 4 , 7 } means that a match will only happen when the evaluated string will have at least 4 characters and a maximum of seven characters.
 Anything beyond the scope will not result to a match.

 In our email regex, we have the { 2 , 6 } quantifier that sets the condition of the match to be a minimum of 2 characters to a maximum of 6 characters.
-This will cater for the email's domain that ends with a .au, .net, .com and .museum.
+This will cater for the email's domain that ends with a '.au', '.net', '.com' or '.museum'.

 ### Grouping Constructs